 Melanie’s mother was Clarissa Degrange who was born about 1799 in England and her father was Thomas K. Clay who was born in England about 1795.
 Melanie was married to Thomas Robinson on February 15, 1840 at St. Pancras in Middlesex, London, England.

 William Andrew and James Welch Robinson were children of Thomas and Melanie Clay Robinson who came to America from England in 1842.
 The Robinson Family came to Victoria County in the 1890’s as was documented by the registration of James Robinson’s JR brand at the Victoria County Courthouse in 1895.
 We still use the JR brand on the ranch today to mark the Estate cattle.
-First to come was William Andrew Robinson followed by James Welch Robinson.
 Land development opportunities that were advertised by John Kyle and John Gano interested the brothers.
 William Andrew, a bachelor, made the first move followed by James and his family.

 Both brothers tried land speculation for a few years.
 Later the brother’s two sisters also came to Nursery.
 They were Elizabeth Robinson Trice, a widow, and her two children and another sister Katherine Robinson Stubblefield, “Aunt Kate”, and her two sons.
 The two Trice children grew up in Nursery.
 They were Mary Ann “Mamie” who married Adolph Brady and Jesse Trice who married May Lenderman.

-James Robinson became disillusioned with prospects in Nursery and moved his family back to Hamilton from where they had come.
+James Robinson became disillusioned with prospects in Nursery and moved his family back to Hamilton.
 In 1902, James who was possibly depressed by his lack of success, committed suicide in Hamilton.
 He left Neva with four children to raise.
 Neva and the children, returned to Nursery to be near her brother-in-law and two sisters-in-law.
 She purchased property on Gano Avenue (now Kohutek Road) next door to her sister-in-law Elizabeth.
 William Andrew their brother-in-law, who was ill with tuberculosis, continued to care for his extended family until his death.

 Katherine “Kate” Stubblefield lived with her brother, William Andrew Robinson and raised her two sons.
 They were George Henry Stubblefield and William Andrew Stubblefield who was named after his uncle William Andrew Robinson.
 The two Stubblefield sons were well know to railroad travelers since their house was just east of the Railroad Track on Nursery Drive, “old Highway 87″.
 Each time a train would come along, they would run to the front yard and stand on their heads and perform other acrobatics much to the delight of the passengers.
 Kate always noted that the conductors warned the passengers to watch for the show.
 George moved to Houston and became a prominent lawyer.
 William,” Brother Will” was a teacher and later became a contractor in Houston.